Interviewing Tips

 • What is not on your résumé that you would like to tell me?

-• Why did you decide to attend Manhattan College?
+• Why did you decide to attend Manhattan University?

 • If you had the chance to repeat your college career, what would you do differently?